-Librarians will continue to add links, books, films, and other resources to this page to help connect our Creighton community with resources about the Black Lives Matter movement and the interplays of race, class, and policing in the United States.
-We consider this a "living document" and as such, it will change and grow.
+Librarians will continue to add links, books, films, and other resources to this guide to help connect our Creighton community with resources about the Black Lives Matter movement and the interplays of race, class, and policing in the United States.
+This a "living document" and as such, it will change and grow.

 All books are linked to their record in JaySearch.
-If an online version is not available or you see a gap in our collection, submit a request!
+If an online version is not available or you see a gap in our collection, submit a request using the link in the "Suggest A Purchase" box below.

 If you'd rather purchase your own copy, consider supporting a Black-owned independent bookstore near you.